Avionics Maintenance Technology

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Avionics Maintenance Technology/Technician, too.
-About 1.6% of those with this major are international students.
+Americans aren’t the only ones with an interest in Avionics Maintenance Technology/Technician.
+About 7.6% of those with this major are international students.

 How Much Do Avionics Maintenance Technology Majors Make?